skosch/YinYangFit/docs/source/index.markdown

 orientation (the distribution in frequency scales is ignored here).
 Note that the number of V1 cells is exaggerated for effect.
-This neuron responds to collinear V1 activations suggesting the presence of a horizontal contour, even if curved (as in the sample shown).
+This neuron responds to collinear V1 activations suggesting the presence of a horizontal contour, even if curved (see the gray stroke in the sample shown).
 It may be inhibited by parallel flanking contours and perpendicular contours, although this is less clear.
 This pattern has been called "association field", "bipole", and many other names in papers going back to the 1990s.{/mn} <img src="img/v2_contour_integration.png"